-Hard to imagine a salt and pepper pot could excite much interest.
+Hard to imagine salt and pepper pots could excite much interest.
 After all, you get them for around €3.50 from Ikea.
 If you have something more than €50 million spare, though, you could try and purchase the Saliera.
 Probably best if you don’t put it out on the dinner table…

 - Fabulous golden salt cellar from the mid-16th century